MisterBigThor/gtdOS/README.md

 Inside this file there is the code of the OS to be executed.
 With this information, we can work with the assembler and C to boot a hello world.

-The peripherals/devices included in the board are mapped in the memory following the reference of the ARM peripherals manual[ARM peripheral manual](documentation/BCM2835-ARM-Peripherals.pdf).
+The peripherals/devices included in the board are mapped in the memory following the reference of the ARM peripherals manual [ARM peripheral manual](documentation/BCM2835-ARM-Peripherals.pdf).

 In the following sections I go further with the diferent components to complete an OS interface.